NiNJAxFREEZu/rip-ninja/README.md

 - cdparanoia (CD ripping)
 - lame (`.wav` to `.mp3` conversion)

-All dependencies are available in most major distributions repositories such as:
+All dependencies are available in most major distros repositories
-- Ubuntu
-- Archlinux